brendt/stitcher.io/src/content/book/03-actions.md

 Because actions are small pieces of software that live almost on their own, it's very easy to unit test them.
 In your tests you don't have to worry about sending fake HTTP requests, setting up facade fakes, etc. You can simply make a new action, maybe provide some mock dependencies, and pass it the required input data and make assertions on its output.

-For example, the `CreateInvoiceLineAction`: it will take data about which article it will invoice, as well as an amount an a period; and it will calculate the total price and prices with and without VAT.
+For example, the `CreateInvoiceLineAction`: it will take data about which article it will invoice, as well as an amount and a period; and it will calculate the total price and prices with and without VAT.
 These are things you can write robust, yet simple, unit tests for.

 If all your actions are properly unit tested, you can be very confident that the bulk of the functionality that needs to be provided by the application actually works as intended.
 Now it's only a matter of using these actions in ways that make sense for the end user, and write some integration tests for those pieces.

 ## Composing actions

-One important characteristic of actions that I already mention before briefly, is how they use dependency injection.
-Since we're using the constructor to pass in data from the container, and the `execute` method to pass in context-related data; we're free to composer actions out of actions out of actions out of…
+One important characteristic of actions that I already mentioned before briefly, is how they use dependency injection.
+Since we're using the constructor to pass in data from the container, and the `execute` method to pass in context-related data; we're free to compose actions out of actions out of actions out of…

 You get the idea.
 Let's be clear though that a deep dependency chain is something you want to avoid — it makes the code complex and highly dependant on each other — there are several cases where having DI is very beneficial.

 Take again the example of the `CreateInvoiceLineAction` which has to calculate VAT prices.
 Now depending on the context, an invoice line might have a price including or excluding its VAT price.
 Calculating VAT prices is something trivial, yet we don't want our `CreateInvoiceLineAction` to be concerned with the detail of it.

-So image we have a simple `VatCalculator` class — which is something that might live in the `\\Support` namespace — it could be used like so:
+So imagine we have a simple `VatCalculator` class — which is something that might live in the `\\Support` namespace — it could be used like so:

 ```php
 class CreateInvoiceLineAction